coinflex-exchange/v2/source/includes/_v2_websocket.md

 All subscriptions to private account channels requires an authenticated websocket connection.

-Multiple subscriptions to different channels can be made within a single subscription command:
+Multiple subscriptions to different channels both public and private can be made within a single subscription command:

 `{"op": "subscribe", "args": ["<value1>", "<value2>",.....]}`